rugbyprof/4443-Internet-Programming/Assignment-10.md

 #### General Instructions

-In the last assignment, you did the following:

 - Create a folder called `shopping_cart` in `/var/www/html/4443/`
 - Create a file called `index.php` in `shopping_cart`
 - Create a file called `backend.php` in `shopping_cart`